Ocrolus/widget-quickstart/README.md

 Copy `.env.example` to a new file called `.env`. `OCROLUS_CLIENT_ID`, `OCROLUS_CLIENT_SECRET`, `ENVIRONMENT` must all be set.
 Get your Client ID and secrets from the dashboard: https://dashboard-demo.ocrolus.com/settings/widgets.

+Open `/frontend/public/index.html` and delete the example snippet code on line 47 and paste the widget snippet code from the dashboard website on that line 47.

 ## 3. Global Prerequisites

 ### Mkcert